Please be aware of the following requirements, policies and guidelines with respect to courses, leaves, and issue resolution.

 Many students understandably have a natural inclination to select courses in their areas of special interest.
 However, the area in which one feels least at home may be precisely the area in which one would gain the most from the structured introduction that a course on the subject will offer.
 Furthermore, the value of graduate courses, particularly seminars, lies not only in gaining knowledge of some specific area but also in being introduced to new approaches and methods that may be applicable to one’s own areas of interest.

 Ordinarily, Independent Studies serve as a preliminary exploration of a potential dissertation topic.
-(This does not apply to the Independent Studies in Performance Practice and Interpretation required for the Performance Practice track.)
-They are, thus, most appropriate during the later stages of one’s program, i.e. after passing the Qualifying Examination.
-If you are interested in doing an Independent Study (other than those required for the Performance Practice track), consult with the DGS.
+(This does not apply to the Independent Studies in Performance Practice required for the A.M. in Performance Practice.)
+They are, thus, most appropriate during the later stages of one’s program,i.e. after passing the Qualifying Examination.
+If you are interested in doing an Independent Study (other than those required for the Performance Practice degrees), consult with the DGS.

 Duke has a cooperative agreement with UNC-Chapel Hill, UNC-Greensboro, and North Carolina Central University by which students can take courses at the other institutions.
 Ordinarily, students avail themselves of this opportunity only for courses on subjects in which they have special interests and that are not offered (or likely to be offered in the near future) at their home institution.